MicrosoftDocs/dynamics-365-unified-operations-public/manufacturing/transportation-management/create-bill-of-lading.md

 ---
 # required metadata

-title: Create a bill of lading | Microsoft Docs
+title: Create a bill of lading
 description: This topic describes how to create a bill of lading when using warehouse management processes.
 author: YuyuScheller
 manager: AnnBe
-ms.date: 2016-09-22 12:00:26
+ms.date: 2016-09-22 12 - 00 - 26
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations